What is Traditional SEO?

 - Strong review velocity feeds AI training data (GEO) and improves your Google local pack ranking (SEO).

-- Consistent NAP (Name, Address, Phone) data across directories is essential for local SEO and also helps AI models build confident entity-understanding of your business.
+- Consistent NAP data across directories is essential for local SEO and also helps AI models build confident entity-understanding of your business.

 The Commercial Case for GEO